Loughrea: Demographics

+Roman Catholicism was the most predominant religion in the town in 2022, with 4,049 residents identifying as Catholic.
+779 people stated that they were of other religions, with 1,494 people indicating that they had no religion or no stated religion.

 Places of interest

-The Cathedral of St. Brendan on the lakeshore, in the town centre, is considered an important repository of Celtic-revival art and architecture in Ireland.
+The Cathedral of St. Brendan on the lakeshore, in the town centre, is considered an important repository of Celtic Revival art and architecture.
 St. Brendan's Catholic Cathedral was designed by William Byrne in 1897 and completed five years later.
 Its double transepts are an unusual architectural feature.
 Spring-fed Loughrea Lake (Lough Rea) is overlooked by Knockash and fished for brown trout, pike and perch.
 There are also rudd, brook lamprey, three-spined stickleback, nine-spined stickleback and eels in the lake.
 The lake is home to many waterbirds.
 Migratory species from Europe live at the lake during the winter, and it provides nesting grounds for other species during the summer.
 The lake is listed as a site of international importance for the shoveler and a site of national importance for the coot and tufted duck.
 It is also used for water sports and swimming.
 Immediately behind the Loughrea boathouse are the remains of an old crannog.
-The Loughrea dwellers of another time would have sought protection from raiders by living in the comparative security provided by the lake.
+The Loughrea dwellers in ancient times would have sought protection from raiders by living in the comparative security provided by the lake.

 There is a stone relief sculpture in town, on Millenium House, West Bridge, of Stoney Brennan's face.
 Brennan "according to legend, was hanged on Gallows’ Hill at Mount Carmel for stealing a turnip" during the 1700s.

 Transport

 Loughrea is connected to the M6 Dublin-Galway motorway via the N65.
 The town was historically served by the Midland Great Western Railway and a railway branch from Attymon Junction, in use until 1975.
 This line was Ireland's last operational rural railway branch line, having outlasted most other country railway lines of this type by 10–20 years, and even surviving to have diesel trains used on it.
-The link road from the Ballinasloe - Galway motorway to Loughrea removed most of the remains of the original track bed.
+The link road from the Ballinasloe–Galway motorway to Loughrea removed most of the remains of the original track bed.
 Loughrea railway station opened on 1 December 1890 and finally closed on 3 November 1975.